Calvin and Hobbes by Bill Watterson for August 12, 2009

 4. Missing large

-artybee about 15 years ago
+artybee over 15 years ago

 Don’t forget Hobbes!
 I don’t see him anywhere.